|Allegro CL version 10.0|

 simple static structures that contain the information used to

 schedule.
 Active process threads are managed by the Operating System

-in native thread implementations and within Lisp in virtual thread
+in native thread and SMP implementations and within Lisp

-each thread to the thread object representing this (native or virtual)
+to the thread object representing this (native or virtual) thread.

 A process object is implemented as a CLOS class.
 Some of its slots are meaningful to user code, but except for those explicitly noted they should be treated as read only.